ChouYunShuo/CSES_Practices/README.md

 ### 13. Playlist

 - use a map to keep track of current char's previous index.
 Maintain a pointer j, that is the current start of the window. j = max(j, set[arr[i]])

+### 15. Traffic Light

+- use a multiset and set, the set keeps all the current traffic light locations and the multiset keeps all the current passage without traffic lights(may have multiple with same lengths).
+For each iteration, insert the current traffic light and update the passage lengths, should remove one and add two new.
+Print the longest one.
+Use std::prev, std::next.

+### 17.

+### 19. Nested range count

+### 21. Factory Machines

+- binary search, with lo=0, hi=1e18, s+=min(mid/arr[i], (ll)1e9); need to check if overflow

+### 23. Reading Books

+- The first person read the longest time book, check if 2*longest>sum.

+### 25. Sum of Four Values

+- Save all the pairs sum(n choose two), and then loop over all i,j pairs and check if target-arr[i]-arr[j] exists

+### 27. Subarray Sums 1

+-Prefix sum.
+Use a set to see if target - current prefix exists in the set.